 In this second and final installment of the Appalachian Folklore series, let’s take a look at the invisible side of the world and deep dive into the legends of fairies and spirits that flit and float from one place to the next.
 Are they omens, guides, or sources of luck?
 Do they seek to help, to harm, or are they simply mischievous?

 Are you looking for service hours?
 All students need 12 CCS credit hours this semester, and the first 5 credits must be Chapel hours.
 You have the option to choose either service, convocation, or chapel for the remaining 7 hours.
 These are some opportunities to earn credits before the end of the semester.

-*Republished from a 2018 issue of The Kayseean
+*Republished from the March 2017 issue of The Kayseean